kekland/NISApi/README.md

-Used primarily to register - first, it tries to log in with given password, if it fails, it tries to log in with default password ("Qqwerty1!"), and if it also fails, fires onFailure();
+Used primarily to register - first, it tries to log in with given password, if it fails, it tries to log in with default password ("Qqwerty1!"), and if it also fails, fires onFailure().

-If logging in with default password succeeds, it changes password to password that was given.
+If logging in with default password succeeds, it changes password to password that was given and fires onSuccess().

 It will also save data to NISData if everything completes with success.